dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-01-tough-mudder-training-update.md

 You may think that the calorific deficit is too much there, but so far I'm not losing any strength and all my performance data is pointing in the right direction.
 However, if I notice that I'm losing strength I'll be upping the training day intake.
 Currently it's not inline with the leangains protocol of maintanance +20%.
 So from that point of view I can't claim I'm "doing lean gains".

-On the flip side I do fast for 16-18 of the day and when I eat on none training days my meals are split so that the first one (lunch) is the biggest, whereas on training days, the biggest meal is directly after I've worked out.
+On the flip side I do fast for 16-18 hours of the day and when I eat on none training days my meals are split so that the first one (lunch) is the biggest, whereas on training days, the biggest meal is directly after I've worked out.

 I weight myself daily when I wake up, but I'm not that interested in the day to day weight, it's the overall trend that I'm interesting in.